swiftlang/swift-evolution/proposals/0088-libdispatch-for-swift3.md

 #### Work Items

 The existing ```dispatch_block_*``` API group exposes functionality that produces ```dispatch_block_t``` blocks that are wrapped with additional metadata.
 That behaviour in C has multiple cases where this API group can be accidentally misused because the C types are ambiguously overloaded.
-This proposal will introduce a new explict class to cover this functionality, ```DispatchWorkItem``` that provides more explicit, safer typing.
+This proposal will introduce a new explicit class to cover this functionality, ```DispatchWorkItem``` that provides more explicit, safer typing.

 ```swift
 class DispatchWorkItem {